sagemath/sage-archive-2023-02-01/README.md

         $ cd sage*/

+4. [Git] If you cloned the Sage repository using `git`, bootstrap the source tree using:

+        $ make configure

-4. Optionally, decide on the installation prefix (`SAGE_LOCAL`):
+5. Optionally, decide on the installation prefix (`SAGE_LOCAL`):

     - Traditionally, and by default, Sage is installed into the subdirectory hierarchy rooted at `SAGE_ROOT/local`.

     - This can be changed using `./configure --prefix=SAGE_LOCAL`, where `SAGE_LOCAL` is the desired installation prefix, which must be writable by the user.

+    - Note that in Sage's build process, `make` builds **and** installs (`make install` is a no-op).
+Therefore the installation hierarchy must be writable by the user.

-(See the installation manual for options if you want to install into shared locations such as `/usr/local/`.
-Do not attempt to build Sage as root.)
+    - See the installation manual for options if you want to install into shared locations such as `/usr/local/`.

-5. [Git] If you cloned the Sage repository using `git`, bootstrap the source tree using:

-        $ make configure
+      Do not attempt to build Sage as `root`.

 6. [Linux, Cygwin] Install the required minimal build prerequisites.